Burlington Skating Centre Policies

 - The alumni rule applies to former skaters who were members of the BSC.

 - A current Skate Canada membership is required for all alumni skaters.

-- Alumni skaters are permitted on any regular session, including ice ticket and competitive sessions, if they meet the eligibility requirements and the session has available space.
+- Alumni/High Performance Athletes must be approved by the Director of Skating and Development and are permitted on any regular session, including ice ticket and competitive sessions, if they meet the eligibility requirements and the session has available space.

-- Alumni will be permitted to skate (as per guest skating fee):
+- Alumni/High Performance Athletes are permitted to skate (as per skating fee):

 - Winter: up to 10 times

 - Spring/Summer/Fall: up to 4 times

 Director of Skating and Development or Office Manager is responsible for the approval of Guest Skating.
 Board of Directors is responsible for setting and ensuring compliance with payment of the Guest Skating fees.

 Skaters are eligible for a refund due to medical reasons after missing a minimum number of weeks of skating after which reimbursement will be prorated: